What Does the Military Consider to be Fraternization?

 Fraternization is the concept of improper relationships in the military, which can range from business relationships to friendships to romantic relationships.
 Such relationships, when occurring between military members of different ranks and positions, are prohibited, as they can undermine the chain of command.
 The military does not prohibit all contacts between various military personnel of unequal rank, just those that either compromise or appear to compromise the chain of command and the order and discipline of command.

 In order to clearly understand when relationships are and aren’t proper, it’s important to take a look at the definition of fraternization as well as when it can be charged as an offense.
+If you have additional questions about military fraternization in Colorado, reach out to our defense attorneys.

 Before 1999, each branch of the military used to have its own set of rules regarding fraternization.
 That year, these rules were consolidated into one uniform policy, which specifies that certain relationships are always improper and subject to fraternization rules.
 Such relationships include relationships between officers and enlisted service members that are personal or involve gambling or ongoing business.
 Other prohibited relationships are those that have an adverse effect on the chain of command, even if it’s just the appearance of impropriety.